erhanalankus/simple-game-timer/README.md

 # Simple Game Turn Timer
-A very simple JavaScript game timer.
+A very simple JavaScript game turn timer.
 Aims to punish the player who takes too much time for their turn.

 It can be used at:
 http://yunus.hacettepe.edu.tr/~erhan03/timer/